mre/endler.dev/content/2020/folklore/index.md

 ## Boilerplate

-*Today's meaing: A chunk of code that is copied over and over again with little or no changes made to it in the process.*
+_Today's meaning: A chunk of code that is copied over and over again with little or no changes made to it in the process._

 "Boiler plate" originally referred to the rolled steel used to make water boilers but is used in the media to refer to hackneyed or unoriginal writing.